Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

-In authoritative evaluations, the performance of the intelligent semantic pruning algorithm has been thoroughly validated: compared with versions that do not employ pruning techniques, Memory Bear achieves more than a tenfold increase in effective information density—representing an "order-of-magnitude leap.”
+Empirical evaluation demonstrates the effectiveness of the intelligent semantic pruning algorithm.
+Compared with a baseline system that does not employ pruning techniques, Memory Bear achieves more than a tenfold increase in effective information density—representing an "order-of-magnitude leap.”
 This improvement directly leads to a qualitative enhancement in inference efficiency.
 The number of tokens processed during model reasoning is reduced by approximately 90\% compared with full-context input, lowering computation costs by more than 60\% while avoiding attention dispersion caused by excessive token loads.
 As a result, inference accuracy improves by 15\%.
 Even more importantly, the algorithm effectively alleviates the challenge of "context drift” in long-dialogue scenarios: because the memory store consistently retains highly relevant core information, the model remains focused on the dialogue theme during generation.
 Off-topic responses decrease by 70\%, and inconsistencies across turns are reduced by 65\%.

 From an application perspective, the intelligent semantic pruning algorithm provides "lightweight” support for Memory Bear’s long-term memory capability—it mitigates the storage and reasoning burden posed by large-scale memories while simultaneously ensuring the validity and coherence of retained content, enabling the system to operate effectively in long-duration, high-interaction scenarios.
 For example, in enterprise knowledge management, the algorithm can automatically merge similar customer feedback and streamline repetitive project reports, reducing storage costs for enterprise memory repositories by 80\% while ensuring that employees can quickly retrieve core information.
-In intelligent customer service scenarios, the algorithm removes redundant confirmation utterances from dialogues, enabling service agents to instantly locate key user requirements when consulting historical records, improving response efficiency by 40\%.
+In intelligent customer service, the algorithm removes redundant confirmation utterances from dialogues, enabling service agents to instantly locate key user requirements when consulting historical records, improving response efficiency by 40\%.